google/highway/g3doc/quick_reference.md

 alternatives, e.g. `Rebind` or `aligned_allocator.h` for dynamic allocation of `Lanes(d)` elements.

-Note that case 3 does not imply the API will use more than one native vector.
-Highway is designed to map a user-specified vector to a single (possibly partial) vector.
-By discouraging user-specified `N`, we improve performance portability (e.g. by reducing spills to memory for platforms that have smaller vectors than the developer expected).
+Highway is designed to map a vector variable to a single (possibly partial) hardware vector.
+By discouraging user-specified `N` and tuples of vector variables, we improve performance portability (e.g. by reducing spills to memory for platforms that have smaller vectors than the developer expected).
+However, Highway can make use of RVV register groups, which behave like a single (but up to 8 times as large) hardware vector.

 To construct vectors, call factory functions (see "Initialization" below) with a tag parameter `d`.

 Local variables typically use auto for type deduction.
-If `d` is `HWY_FULL(int32_t)`, users may instead use the full-width vector alias `I32xN` (or `U16xN`, `F64xN` etc.) to document the types used.

-For function arguments, it is often sufficient to return the same type as the
+For some generic functions, a template argument `V` is sufficient: `template<class V> V Squared(V
-argument: `template<class V> V Squared(V v) { return v * v; }`.
-Otherwise, use
+v) { return v * v; }`.
+In general, functions have a `D` template argument and can return vectors of type `Vec<D>`.
-the alias `Vec<D>`.

 Note that Highway functions reside in `hwy::HWY_NAMESPACE`, whereas user-defined functions reside in `project::[nested]::HWY_NAMESPACE`.
 Because all Highway